 - Lightning Experience User if testing with the Lightning UI theme and not already granted by default to your user(s)

-Step 4: Assign Permission Set to users
+Assign a Permission Set

 The final step is to assign your Permission Set.
 To do this, simply click Manage Assignments button from the Permission Set page and then click the Add Assignment button.
 Select the primary user(s) needed for connecting from Provar and accessing metadata, then click the Assign button